-warning: Vehicles with a higher center of gravity (utility and four-wheel drive vehicles) handle differently than vehicles with a lower center of gravity (passenger cars).
+WARNING: Vehicles with a higher center of gravity (utility and four-wheel drive vehicles) handle differently than vehicles with a lower center of gravity (passenger cars).
 Avoid sharp turns, excessive speed and abrupt steering in these vehicles.
-Failure to drive cautiously increases the risk of losing control of your vehicle, vehicle rollover, personal injury and death warning: Do not become overconfident in the ability of four-wheel drive vehicles.
-Although a four-wheel drive vehicle may accelerate better than a two-wheel drive vehicle in low traction situations, it won't stop any faster than two-wheel drive vehicles.
-Always drive at a safe speed.
+Failure to drive cautiously increases the risk of losing control of your vehicle, vehicle rollover, personal injury and death.